Getting negative Amazon reviews can be really stressful…

 Access the Performance tab in Seller Central to view these metrics.

-Make a note of the metrics in your Performance tab that aren’t reaching Amazon’s goals, and evaluate your selling strategies to determine how to make those measurements more accurate.
+Note the metrics in your Performance tab that aren’t reaching Amazon’s goals, and evaluate your selling strategies to determine how to make those measurements more accurate.

 Here are some steps you can take to help prevent unfavorable feedback: